nmachine-io/doc-site/docs/concepts/kama-concept.md

 # Kubernetes Application Management API (KAMA)

-The KAMA is the heart of NMachine.
+The KAMA is at the heart of NMachine.
 Recall that NMachine lets publishers **[digitize operational knowledge](/concepts/concepts-root#digitizing-operational-knowledge)**;
 the KAMA is where that happens.
 A KAMA is an HTTP-based API that is implements the functionality needed to power an NMachine, namely talking to the Kubernetes